 However, drivers can also start the process of saving money AT THE PUMP.
 Although each step individually may not save a driver a huge amount of money, following these money-saving tips can add up to worthwhile savings over a number of years.

-Additionally, although you may think that filling up your petrol tank is a simple task there are a number of potential hazards associated with refuelling.
+Additionally, although you may think that filling up your petrol tank is a simple task there are a number of potential hazards associated with refueling.

-Following the tips below can help to make the refuelling process safer as well as more cost effective.
+Following the tips below can help to make the refueling process safer as well as more cost effective.

 Rollovers